Skip to main content

 The CEFC has committed $100 million as part of a $1.4 billion capital raise, to support a portfolio of Neoen renewable energy and battery storage assets.

-The finance covers an additional capacity of 1.3 GW of renewable energy generation and battery storage.
+The finance covered developing new renewable energy generation and battery storage.

 The Neoen portfolio financing includes backing from international banks KfW, SMBC, Society Generale, HSBC, MUFG, Mizuho, ING, Bank of China, as well as ANZ and Westpac.